 - And 40% of all experienced, high-producing sales professionals readily admit to one or more episodes of sales call reluctance severe enough to threaten their continuation in sales.

 It can be easy to shift this conversation, saying sales professionals only feel call reluctance because cold calling is difficult, but that’s not always the case.
-If you are experiencing call reluctance there are some strategies that can help you overcome your hesitation.
+If you are experiencing a fear of cold calling there are some strategies that can help you overcome your hesitation.
 First, you need to determine if you might be experiencing call reluctance or if you just need help with the cold calling process.

 How to Identify Cold Call Reluctance